 Routine exams and checkups with the veterinarians at Providence Animal Hospital in Charlotte are an essential part of preventive health care for cats and dogs.

-Veterinary Exams for Cats & Dogs
+Veterinary Exams for Cats & Dogs in Charlotte

 Together with routine vaccinations and parasite prevention and good nutrition, regular exams give your pet the best chance at good long term health.

 Visiting the vet once or twice a year allows us to prevent health problems from developing in your pet, or to catch them in their earliest and most treatable stages.

 Each checkup includes a complete physical exam, routine vaccinations, as well as blood and urine screening.

 During a routine exam, the vet will inspect all aspects of your pet's physical state to assess their overall health.
 This will include:

 We will start by looking at your pet's body condition and demeanor: how they walk and stand, whether they are bright and alert, and whether they have the appropriate body weight.